Skip to main content

 • “As for the gameplay, it mainly consists of point-and-click elements.”

-• “As far as the gameplay, there were definitely a few puzzles that just felt a bit redundant; the old 'adventure logic' is present, and while all these games have them, you still want to keep it immersive by not having the character solve silly things that don't need to be solved.”
+• “As far as the gameplay, there were definitely a few puzzles that just felt a bit redundant, the old 'adventure logic'.
+These games have them, but you still want to keep it immersive by not having the character solve silly things that don't need to be solved.”

 • atmosphere